 - Pre-made graphing software also makes it really easy to take your data and instantly turns it into charts built to scale.

 If you haven’t tried creating an info graphic before, try making one today.
 You’ll be surprised at how easy you find it, and you’ll be even more surprised at the results it brings to your website.
-Piktochart offers a tutorial on making infographics here, and then you can get started with a free trial here.
+Piktochart offers tutorials on making infographics here, and then you can get started with a free trial here.

 How do I make my infographic pop